AlexMKX/superpowers/README.md

 But, cheap models can provide low-quality results.

 Current superpowers flow uses general-purpose tool for the subagents.
-If you use expencive model for brainstorming (correct), and if you don't switch model during implementation stage - all gruntwork will be done by expencive model.
+If you use expencive model for brainstorming (correct), and if you don't switch model during implementation stage - all gruntwork will be done by expencive model, so results most likely suffer.

 You can change the subagent-driven stage to the cheaper model (say, sonnet) and it would save you costs and electricity.
 In this case, the review stage, which is a part of development process will be executed by sonnet as well.